 gestational eTRF.

 These are all excellent suggestions, and we appreciate how these studies could further inform what is a novel and un-reported phenotype.
-Our view is that this is the first rigorous study of eTRF on long term metabolic health.
-Using a high number of animals across multiple cohorts we strongly believe that the lack of metabolic abnormalities in general, aside from HFD-induced sex-specific glucose intolerance is an important advance.
+Our perspective is that this is the first rigorous study of eTRF on long term metabolic health.
+Using a relatively large number of animals across multiple cohorts we believe that the lack of metabolic abnormalities in general, aside from HFD-induced sex-specific glucose intolerance is an important advance and to our minds, somewhat surprising.
 We agree that the mechanism of susceptibility in males (or resilience in females) warrants further study at the physiological, molecular and epigenetic level, but believe those are beyond the scope of the first report of this phenotype.
-We look forward to these future studies which will be explicitly designed to evaluate islet biology across the lifespan, but these will take several years to complete.
-What we can share is that in the animals that underwent GSIS, we also conducted an in vitro GSIS (See figure below).
-However, the results had high levels of inter-replicate variability.
+We hope to characterize what changes, what doesn’t and what counter adaptations occur in future studies, but these will take several years to complete.
+What we are comfortabe sharing at this stage is that in the animals that underwent GSIS, we also conducted an in vitro GSIS (see figure below).
+However, the results had high levels of inter-replicate variability and will require multiple cohorts to be repeated.
 As noted above in the response to reviewer 1, comment 16 we only identified the potential insulin secretion differences after confirmation of impaired glucose tolerance in the context of unimpaired insulin sensitivity in HFD-fed males after the second cohort of mice.
-As such the GSIS which had a smaller number of animals is less robust, and the reviewers are correct that we should be more cautious of these interpretations.
+This is the primary novel difference we are reporting here.
+As such we agree that the in vivo GSIS reported in this manuscript which had a smaller number of animals is less robust, and the reviewers are correct that we should be more cautious of these interpretations.
 The language in the revised manuscript has been altered to be less definitive toward an islet specific defect, for example page 19 lines 399-403

-“we were not powered appropriately to conclusively point to lower insulin secretion in male eTRF offspring in adulthood, and furthermore did not evaluate islet size or beta cell mass to determine the mechanism driving the worsening of glucose tolerance in adulthood.
-We hope future studies will evaluate these trends in larger samples so that more in-depth conclusions can be drawn.”
+“we were not powered appropriately to conclusively establish lower insulin secretion in male eTRF offspring in adulthood, and have not yet evaluated islet size or beta cell mass to determine the mechanisms driving the worsening of glucose tolerance in adulthood in male mice.
+We hope that future studies will describe these effects in larger samples and with higher resolution so that more in-depth conclusions can be drawn.”

 In Vitro GSIS Methods:

 In 4 eTRF and 4 AL male offspring from cohort 2 were fasted for primary mouse islet collection.
 The common bile duct was perfused with 1mg/mL collagenase in HBSS and pancreas tissue was dissected and allowed to digest at room temperature for 15 minutes.